-Janet wakes up early and wakes the children.
+Janet wakes up early, and wakes the children.
 They shower, eat, and dress.
-There’s a lot to do and they have to go meet their father at the airport.
-He’s been gone so long and he’s coming home today.
-An hour later they’re ready and getting into the dual-cab flat-bed truck, the only road vehicle they have on their farm, and go to meet the flight he’s on.
+There’s a lot to do, and they have to go meet their father at the airport.
+He’s been gone so long, but he’s coming home today.
+An hour later they’re ready and getting into the dual-cab flat-bed truck, the only road vehicle they have on their farm, to go to meet the flight he’s on.

-Nearly an hour later they drive into the nearby city and go to the airport.
-They park in the short term car-park and head for the arrivals section.
-It’s not a big airport, just a small regional one that services a fair sized city of 60,000 people and the rural area around it.
+Nearly an hour later they drive into the nearby city, and go to the airport.
+They park in the short term car-park, and head for the arrivals section.
+It’s not a big airport, just a small regional airport servicing a fair sized city of 60,000 people and the rural area around it.
 The walk from the car-park to the arrivals terminal is only a few minutes.
-They join the small crowd of other people waiting to meet people on the early morning flight in, the first flight out of the state capital this morning.
+They join the small crowd of other people waiting to meet people on the early morning flight in, which is the first flight out of the state capital this morning.

-They timed it well, the flight is on time and arrives only a few minutes after they arrive at the airport.
-It taxis to near the terminal and the airport trucks go out to where it stops.
+They timed it well, the flight is on time and it arrives only a few minutes after they arrive at the airport.
+It taxis to near the terminal, and the airport trucks go out to where it stops.
 The steps and service trucks are quickly in place.

 Janet and her three children stand there and watch for John, her husband, to come off the plane.
 Several minutes go by while people and cargo come off the plane.
 Then they see him exiting the plane.
 When he does most of the ground crew stop and stand still, while a few snap to attention when the coffin comes down the conveyor belt.

-Slowly, the small family walks out to meet him.
-The local airline office manager meets them at the coffin and helps to open the lid, it’s been secured whilst in flight.
-Janet looks in, and nods on recognising the face of her husband.
+Slowly the small family walks out to meet him.
+The local airline office manager meets them at the coffin and he helps to open the lid, it’s been secured whilst in flight.
+Janet looks in, and nods yes on recognising the face of her husband.
 At her nod the coffin is closed again.

-On the drive back home she takes it slow and careful because she doesn’t want to risk losing this load.
+On the drive back home she takes it slow and careful, because she doesn’t want to risk losing this load.
 While she drives she thinks about what the man said on the phone.
-The company will pay out his contract and the bonuses for being injured while over there, but her John was off duty when he was injured, and that’s causing some problems with the senior management; so it may be some time before all the proper payments are made, while they sort out some legal aspects.
+The company will pay out his contract and the bonuses for being injured while over there, but her John was off duty when he was injured.
+However, that’s causing some problems with the senior management, so it may be some time before all of the proper payments are made while they sort out some legal aspects.

 An emergency situation arose and John, along with most of the off duty people, went to help deal with it.
 He and two others were injured by the second set of bombs to go off.
 He died the next day, he was the only one to die as a result of that incident, the others were only injured.
 The bombs went off near the accommodation compound where the civilian medical staff were staying.
-They were set to destroy vehicles in a military convoy going down the road, but they only damaged them and injured about fifteen of the soldiers and twenty civilians.
-Like the rest of the off duty nursing staff, John grab a field kit and went to help save lives.
-He treated a number of people and was working on one of the less injured soldiers when another set of bombs started going off.
-He threw himself over the two injured soldiers beside him and protected them with his own body.
+They were set to destroy vehicles in a military convoy going down the road, but they only damaged the convoy vehicles while injuring about fifteen of the soldiers and twenty civilians.
+Like the rest of the off duty nursing staff John grab a field kit and went to help save lives.
+He treated a number of people and he was working on one of the less injured soldiers when another set of bombs started going off.
+He threw himself over the two injured soldiers beside him to protect them with his own body.
 That act was what doomed him.
 The extra height above the ground meant the shrapnel and debris that would have hit the soldiers hit him.
 The rest of the medical staff did what they could, but they couldn’t save him.